AnabeatrizMacedo241/WheresWally_Detector/README.md

 # Where's Wally Deep Learning Detector🔎

-This Depp Learning project used PyTorch's pre-trained model Coco(ResNet-50) with a Fast R-CNN algorithm.
+This Deep Learning project used PyTorch's pre-trained model Coco(ResNet-50) with a Fast R-CNN algorithm.

 ## [Video of Where's Waldo Application with Streamlit](https://youtu.be/Kit9FLJ7C08)